JackGaunt/RPS-Infinite/README.md

 The user can then choose their move and the computer chooses theirs using the random package.

+The computer's calculated move is chosen randomly between 1 and the number of moves inclusive.
-The computer's calculated move is the chosen move multiplied by (2 to the power of num_moves - 1) / 2.
+The computer's move is then multiplied by 2 to the power of (num_moves - 1) / 2 to get the computer's calculated move.

 The computer's calculated move and the human's move are then added together.
 * If that number modulo the number of moves is equal to 0, there is a draw.